dkrautschick/aiven/README.md

 ```

 The connection information has to be inserted in the part where the Kafka connection
-is initiated in the script like you can see in the code snipplet
+is initiated.
+Please review the code snippet below.

 ```
 #init Kafka connection